Components / Not Officially Disclosed

 Which robot categories lean on Not Officially Disclosed the most?

-The strongest concentration is in Quadruped (1).
+The strongest concentration is in Humanoid (13), Cleaning (2), and Commercial (1).
 Category mix is the fastest clue for whether this component behaves like baseline plumbing or a more selective differentiator.

 Does Not Officially Disclosed usually show up on ready-to-buy robots?